Table of Contents

 Chord Progressions

 The diatonic chords of The Natural Minor Guitar Scale, a favorite among many, are I, ii, III, iv, v, VI, and VIII.
-This means the root note, fourth, and fifth notes’ chords are minor.
-The third, sixth, and seventh notes’ chords are major and the second note’s chord is diminished.
+This means the root, fourth, and fifth chords are minor.
+The third, sixth, and seventh notes’ chords are Major, and the second chord is diminished.

 Diatonic chords of The Harmonic Minor Guitar Scale are i, ii, iii aug, iv, V, VI, and video.
-This implies that the root note and fourth notes’ chords are minor in our practice.
-The third, fifth, and sixth notes’ chords are major.
-The third note’s chord is augmented and the second and seventh notes’ chord is diminished.
+This implies that the chords of the root and fourth notes are minor in our practice.
+The chords of the third, fifth, and sixth notes are Major.
+The third note’s chord is augmented, and the second and seventh notes’ chord is diminished.

 The unstable augmented and diminished chords and the dominant fifth chord create the tense and ominous sound of the Harmonic Minor Scale.